Our Commitment Towards Sustainable Aviation

 Timeline for Action

-- Avoiding 547 passenger flights across North America
+- Avoiding 230 passenger flights around the world

 ITPS is participating in the Great Bear Forest Project, located in the traditional territories of the Haida Nation in British Columbia, Canada.
 This project, through converting logging forests, preserves existing carbon stocks and reduces the emissions caused by harvesting, road building and other forestry operations.
 The Great Bear initiative area covers more than 14 million acres in the Queen Charlotte/Haida Gwaii archipelago, home to the largest remaining intact coastal temperate rainforest and rich with old-growth forests.